davidshq/clickup-utils/README.md

 A powerful command-line interface for the ClickUp API that allows you to manage your ClickUp workspaces, spaces, lists, tasks, and comments directly from the terminal.

+## WARNING: Vibe Coded
+This has been vibe coded using primarily Cursor.
+Expect the code quality to be low.

 ## 🚀 Features

 - **🔐 Authentication Management**: Secure API token storage and management